qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 .. figure:: img/union.png
   :align: center

-  Union operation with a single input layer of three overlapping features (left) - resulting features are moved for clarity (right)
+  Union operation with a single input layer with two overlapping features (left) - resulting in four features (middle) - features moved for clarity (right)

 An overlay layer can also be used, in which case features from each layer are split at their overlap with features from the other one,